-He did two long-duration space station missions and two shorter-duration space shuttle missions between 1999 and 2015.
-Kelly is the twin brother of Mark Kelly, who also was a NASA astronaut.
+Kelly completed two long-duration space station missions and two shorter-duration space shuttle missions between 1999 and 2015.
+Scott Kelly is the twin brother of Mark Kelly, who also was a NASA astronaut.

-Kelly's scientific goal during the one-year mission was to better understand how the human body adapts to lengthy periods in space.
+The principle scientific goal during Scott Kelly's one-year mission was to better understand how the human body adapts to lengthy periods in space.
 Most ISS missions are only five to six months in length.
-While longer missions of approximately a year (in one case more than 400 days) took place on the Mir space station in the 1990s, modern medicine has made it easier to measure changes in the genes.
+While longer missions of approximately a year (in one case more than 400 days) took place on the Mir space station in the 1990s, modern medicine has made it easier to measure the physiological and genetic changes that occur.

 Applying for NASA

-Scott was the second of the two brothers to be born, on Feb.
+Scott Kelly was the second of the two brothers to be born, on Feb.
 21, 1964.
-According to the twins in a 2010 NASA interview, their parents didn't tell them who was the oldest until the boys were in their teens.
+In a 2010 NASA interview, the Kelly twins said that their parents didn't tell them who was the oldest until the boys were in their teens.

-"Our parents weren't — they didn't want to tell who was older because they thought maybe that person would then have some leverage or something like that," Kelly said at the time.
-"So, we didn't know who was older or who was younger until probably, you know, thirteen to fifteenish."
+"Our parents weren't — they didn't want to tell who was older because they thought maybe that person would then have some leverage or something like that," Scott said.

-Initially, Mark and Scott took different paths after university.
+Initially, Mark and Scott took different paths after high school.
 Mark joined the Navy, and received a bachelor's degree in marine engineering and nautical science from the U.S. Merchant Marine Academy in 1986.
 In 1994, he received a master's degree in aeronautical engineering from the U.S. Naval Postgraduate School.

-Scott Kelly made it to orbit very quickly after becoming an astronaut.
-Only three years later, he was the pilot for STS-103, a shuttle mission that upgraded the Hubble Space Telescope.
-His crew spent eight days in December 1999 in space (including celebrating Christmas there), where their main duties were to install instruments and upgrade systems on Hubble.
+Only three years after beginning his astronaut training, Scott Kelly served as the pilot for STS-103, a shuttle mission that upgraded the Hubble Space Telescope.
+His crew spent eight days in space in December 1999 (including Christmas).

 Kelly held many roles in between missions, including director of operations in Star City, Russia, and being a backup for ISS Expedition 5.
-His next mission, STS-118 on space shuttle Endeavour, was in 2007.
-This was a construction flight for the International Space Station that added a gyroscope, a truss and a new spare parts platform.
+His next mission, STS-118 on the space shuttle Endeavour, was in 2007.
+This was a construction flight to the International Space Station that added a gyroscope, a truss and a new spare-parts platform.

-Kelly then switched launch vehicles to a Soyuz for his next flight into space, his first long-duration space station mission.
-He launched in October 2010 and spent 159 days aboard the ISS, including serving as commander of Expedition 26.
+Kelly then switched launch vehicles to a Soyuz for his next flight into space, which would be his first long-duration space station mission.
+He launched in October 2010 and spent 159 days aboard the ISS, and served as commander of mission Expedition 26.

-Kelly ended up being one of only a few astronauts at NASA who qualified for the mission.
-This was both because of his experience (he was already a veteran of three spaceflights at this point) and also because his radiation exposure had not yet hit the lifetime limit for NASA astronauts.
-He later said in interviews that he initially was hesitant to take a year away from home, but as he warmed up to the idea he was happy to go.
+Kelly ended up being one of only a few astronauts at NASA who qualified for the mission based on his experience and the fact that his radiation exposure had not yet hit the lifetime limit for NASA astronauts.
+Kelly said he was initially hesitant to take a year away from home, but he soon warmed up to the idea, and was happy to go.

-Kelly, however, remained focused on doing a good job in space.
+Kelly, however, remained focused on completing his tasks in space.
 He performed three spacewalks, took charge of a moldy plant experiment and saved the zinnia flowers within it, and served as commander for Expeditions 45 and 46.
-He also sent regular tweets and social media updates, and held press conferences, to keep the public informed.
-(In the documentary, he later said he was surprised by the amount of interest the public had in his mission.)
-[Infographic: How the Epic One-Year Space Station Mission Works]
+He also sent regular tweets and social media updates, and held news conferences to keep the public informed.
+(In the documentary, Kelly said he was surprised by the amount of interest the public had in his mission.)

-The veteran astronaut arrived safely on Earth again on March 2, 2016, after 520 days in space (340 of them consecutively on the one-year mission).
-In a press conference after the long journey from Kazakhstan to the United States, Kelly expressed enthusiasm for going back to space— but as a part of a private spaceflight, as he felt it was time for younger NASA astronauts to get flight assignments.
+The veteran astronaut arrived safely on Earth again on March 2, 2016, after 340 consecutive days in space.
+In a news conference after the long journey from Kazakhstan to the United States, Kelly expressed enthusiasm for going back to space, but as a part of a private spaceflight instead, as he felt it was time for younger NASA astronauts to get flight assignments.
 Kelly retired from NASA on April 1, 2016.
-[Related: Astronaut Scott Kelly is Home, But the Science Continues]

 Kelly has remained active in spaceflight activities even after retiring from NASA.
-In fall 2017, his book "Endurance: A Year in Space, A Lifetime of Discovery" (Viking, 2017) was published.
-The name appeared to be inspired by Alfred Lansing's 1959 book "Endurance", about Ernest Shackleton's Antarctic expedition.
+In fall 2017, he published his autobiography "Endurance: A Year in Space, A Lifetime of Discovery" (Viking, 2017).
+The title of his book was inspired by Alfred Lansing's "Endurance" (Hodder and Stoughton, 1959), about Ernest Shackleton's Antarctic expedition.
 Kelly brought a copy of Lansing's book with him to space during his last mission, and left it behind in the space station's small library when he came back to Earth, he recalled in the biography.